-NSM (Natural Sciences/Mathematics) Collegium: Biology, Biological Studies, Biomedical (Pre-Med), Chemistry, Health Science, Engineering 3+2, Environmental Sciences and Studies, Mathematics, Physics, and the Bachelor of Science degree completion program in Healthcare Administration
+NSM (Natural Sciences/Mathematics) Collegium: Biology, Biological Studies, Biomedical (Pre-Med), Chemistry, Health Science, Engineering 3+2, Environmental Sciences and Studies, Mathematics, and Physics.

 The natural sciences and mathematics are powerful intellectual disciplines for understanding the universe.
 As such, they are firmly embedded in the liberal arts and sciences traditions.
 Our goals are to enable students to develop: